 But meditation doesn’t have to be hard or cause you discomfort.
 In fact, when done correctly, it should be the exact opposite of those – effortless and really pleasant.

 There are many ways to meditate.
 You can sit in the lotus position, if you’re that flexible.
 Most of us aren’t.
 And you can sing or hum mantras, if you like.
 But many of us in the West don’t really relate to these mantras, which can actually be distracting and cause your mind to become more active.
-You might become self-conscious about the sound, wonder why you’re doing this in the first place, and become anxious about someone walking in, videotaping your “Ohm” moment, and posting it on Youtube.
+You might become self-conscious about the sounds you’re making, wonder why you’re doing this in the first place, and become nervous about someone walking in, videotaping your “Ohm” moment, and posting it on Youtube.
 None of those thoughts are very relaxing.
 If you’ve had some trouble meditating up to this point, here’s an easy, simple and completely non-embarrassing way to do it:

 - Close your eyes and breathe deeply.
 Focus on breathing into your stomach instead of your chest.
 Take long slow breaths in and out through your nose.

 - Start counting your breaths.
 No one will hear you, you’re doing this in your head.
 Breathe in, breathe out.
 That’s one.
 Breathe in, breathe out.
 That’s two, and so on.